This is the result of what they’ve done for us

-As Naho and I, along with Japanese fans, began to voice criticism on Twitter towards the federation, they started doing a slightly better job than before we spoke out.
-But it’s still not good enough, even though the games are now available to watch on YouTube.
-Of course, the core fans will watch, but not many people would likely know that a game was even played.
-That’s why LIVE streaming is so important for any sport.
+When Naho and I, along with Japanese fans, began voicing criticism on Twitter toward the federation, they started doing a slightly better job than before we spoke out.
+But it’s still not good enough—even though the games are now available to watch on YouTube.
+Sure, die-hard fans will watch, but most people wouldn’t even know a game happened.
+That’s why live streaming is so important for any sport.

-The federation uploaded the full match video to their YouTube channel five days after the game was played.
-Even if you watch the game on YouTube, there’s no commentary, no pictures or names of the starting eleven, and no details about the team or players to get to know.
-There’s no information other than just the game being played.
+For example, the federation uploaded the full match video to their YouTube channel five days after the game.
+But even then, the video had no commentary, no visuals or names for the starting eleven, and no background about the players or the team.
+It was just the raw game footage—nothing more.

-Since we knew there was no live broadcast or streaming, Naho live-tweeted during both matches against Brazil and the USA—something the federation should have been doing.
+Knowing there would be no broadcast or stream, Naho live-tweeted during both matches against Brazil and the USA—something the federation should have been doing.

-She shouldn’t have had to do that job, but what she did was send a message to the federation, showing them what they should be doing if they knew there was no broadcast.
+She shouldn’t have had to take on that responsibility, but she did it as a statement—a clear message showing the federation what they should be doing in the absence of live coverage.

-Finally, they did live-tweet for the last game against Canada.
-Now we see they are capable of doing it, but they hadn’t done it before.
+Eventually, the federation did live-tweet the last game against Canada.
+That showed us they were capable of doing it, but they simply hadn’t been doing it until now.

-After winning the World Cup, we always played with a sense of urgency, knowing that our popularity wouldn’t last unless we continued competing at a high level.
-We understood the Japanese mentality and knew that if we stopped winning, media coverage would decrease.
-And we felt the lack of support from the federation.
+After winning the World Cup, we always played with a sense of urgency, knowing our popularity wouldn't last unless we kept performing at a high level.
+We understood the Japanese mindset—if we stopped winning, the media coverage would fade.
+And we felt that the federation wasn't fully behind us.

-Between 2011 and 2015, we received a lot of media coverage.
-We were frequently on the news, and so the federation didn’t have to work hard to promote us.
-People generally wanted to watch our games, and "Nadeshiko" was popular enough to get views.
-But even then, the federation didn’t arrange enough games in Japan or set up matches on FIFA days.
+Between 2011 and 2015, we received significant media attention.
+We were constantly on the news, and “Nadeshiko” was popular enough to draw viewers on name alone.
+But even during those years, the federation didn’t organize enough matches in Japan or schedule games on official FIFA match days.

-This is the core issue: as former world champions, we haven’t had enough games in Japan.
-The public should have had more opportunities to watch us on TV, but most of our games were played abroad.
+That’s the heart of the issue: even as world champions, we didn’t get enough home games.
+The public should have had more chances to watch us on TV or in person, but most of our matches were played abroad.

-Then, after we lost the qualification tournament for the Rio Olympics in 2016, the federation shifted direction.
-They cut off the majority of experienced and well-known players and started building a completely different team and organization.
-Since then, we haven’t received as much recognition or attention as we used to.
+Then, after we failed to qualify for the Rio Olympics in 2016, the federation changed direction.
+They removed most of the experienced, well-known players and began building a completely different team and structure.
+Since then, we haven’t received the same level of attention or recognition.

 Our Achievements Over the Last 12 Years